What are Popular Kitchen Cabinet Colors?

 Black is very flexible.
 Black cabinets can be chic, modern, sleek and warm, sometimes all at the same time.

-Greige is a new neutral, a color that’s somewhere in between gray and beige.
+Greige is a neutral, a color that’s somewhere in between gray and beige.
 It’s sophisticated, warm, and adds some – but not too much – color.

 Greige is a compromise between cool gray and warm beige.
 It’s an option for people who are tired of all beige, all gray or bright white kitchen colors.